 Arcadia costs vary depending on whether we need ‘rest’ or ‘nursing’; nursing is considerably more.
 Those with a medical issue sometimes need expensive clinical assistance to keep dribbling.
-Those who are fitter shuffle themselves independently round the circle of life: bed to breakfast to telly to lunch to jigsaw to dinner to sleep to nightcap to bed to breakfast …. to wooden box - eventually.
+Those who are fitter shuffle themselves independently round the circle of Arcadian life: bed to breakfast to television to lunch to jigsaw to dinner to sleep to nightcap to bed to breakfast … to wooden box - eventually.

-Bugger, I hate thinking about this, but it seems I must.
-It’s unsavoury but unavoidable, part of my journey.
-The trick, I think, is to consider it briefly yet determinedly.
-To quickly reach my conclusions and get it over and done with.
+Bugger.
+I hate thinking about this, but it seems I must.
+It’s an unsavoury but unavoidable part of my journey.
+The trick, I think, is to consider it briefly, yet determinedly.
+Quickly reach a conclusion and get it over and done with.
 Like a lightning strike as opposed to a full day’s drizzle.

 I’ll work in £ / Day mode - please adjust for your own currency.
-The median cost of our new Home, ballpark figure, is £100,000 for our 1000 days.
-If we want to flounder in a particularly comfy leather recliner overlooking the Solent, we might need considerably more, at least double that figure.
-A milking stool overlooking a power station in Cumbria (which is where I’m likely heading) will hopefully cost considerably less.
-With a bit of luck my frugal choice of location and chair will allow me to enjoy king prawns every now and then instead of mass-produced sausage.
+The median cost of our new Home, ballpark figure, is £100,000 for our thousand days.
+If we want to flounder in a particularly comfy leather recliner overlooking an exclusive stretch of coastline, we might need considerably more - at least double that figure.
+A milking stool overlooking a power station in the industrial north of England (which is where I’m likely heading) will hopefully cost considerably less.
+With a bit of luck my frugal choice of location and budget chair will allow me to enjoy king prawns from time to time instead of mass-produced sausage.

-Anyway, let’s base it on a hundred grand.
-Incidentally, have you noticed how casually the word ‘Grand’ is chucked around with gay abandon these days in relation to money, in the UK anyway?
-In particular by large-breasted property experts referring to terraced slums up for auction in the ghostly shadows of northern satanic mills.
+Anyway, let’s base it on a hundred grand (one grand = one thousand).
+Incidentally, have you noticed how casually the word ‘grand’ is thrown around with gay abandon these days in relation to money, in the UK anyway?
+In particular by large-breasted property experts referring to terraced slums up for auction in the ghostly shadows of northern Satanic mills.
 Like some towns close to where I used to live, for example, although our town wasn’t one of the grimmest.
-Ours was leafy green (but getting bloated with new stuff, like houses and people).
-We’ve got a very good assortment of independent shops supplying a comforting range of medication and orthopaedic accoutrements.
+Ours was leafy green (but getting bloated with new stuff, like houses, cars and people).
+We had a very good assortment of independent shops supplying a comforting range of food, medication and orthopaedic accoutrements.
 As I write, I live on a boat so few normal rules apply.
 But I still have to consider my future.

-(By the way, when discussing 1000 day costs it’s best to use a median figure rather than an average because some poor unfortunates can linger well over a decade and skew the figures.)
+(By the way, when discussing Arcadian costs it’s best to use a median figure rather than an average because some poor unfortunates can linger well over a decade and skew the figures.)

 Credit is at the root of the problem.
 The drip.
-We can ‘afford’ anything right now thanks to the benevolence of thousands of organisations willing to lend us dosh.
-Bollocks to next year, as long as I can eat my extra-large pizza watching Emmerdale on a sixty incher, I’ll be happy.
+We can ‘afford’ anything right now thanks to the benevolence of thousands of organisations willing to lend us cash.
+No need to bother about next year.
+As long as I can eat my extra-large pizza watching a soap opera on a sixty-inch TV, I’ll be happy.
 At least I’ll be happy until Josie pops round with the latest i-thing and I’ll simply have to match that.
-It’ll be OK though.
-I’ll spread the payments over 36 months, o% interest, by which time I’ll be seventeen and should be earning a decent wage at Lidl.
+But it’ll be OK.
+I’ll spread the payments over 36 months, by which time I’ll be seventeen and should be earning a decent wage in a budget German supermarket.

 Of course, there are plenty who don’t (or can’t) work who are unable to save, so they have be looked after from the public purse.
-My purse.
-The current proposal is to pop a quid or two on National Insurance to cover ‘contingencies’.
+My purse, your purse.
+The current proposal in the UK is to pop a quid or two on National Insurance Tax to cover ‘contingencies.’
 Well, it might work, as long as all this extra dosh doesn’t go on refurbishing the House of Commons lavatories.
 Laundering the seat of government, if you will.

 But it’s not quite as simple as that.
-In addition to saving for the 1000, we need to fund the fun-filled years between retirement from work and the beginning of our retirement from life.
-We need reserves for golf, holidays, food, bingo, motor cars, vitamins etc. etc. Yes, they all need to be paid for, or some of them at least.
+In addition to saving for our final thousand, we need to fund the fun-filled years between retirement from work and the beginning of our retirement from life.
+We need financial reserves for golf, holidays, food, bingo, motor cars, vitamins etc., etc. Yes, they all need to be paid for, or at least some of them.
 The pension lump sum might help, if you’ve got one coming.
-Unless you’ve used that to pay off the second mortgage you took out to pay for your offspring’s university education.
-Or to pay off your own mortgage so you can downsize.
-At which point you can, mercifully, order your offspring to piss off as there won’t be room for everbody in the new bungalow.
+Unless you’ve used that to pay off the second mortgage you took out to pay for your offspring’s university education - or to pay off your own mortgage so you can downsize.
+(At which point you can, mercifully, tell your offspring to piss off as there won’t be room in the new bungalow.
 And no, we’re not putting a dormer on.
-Ugly bloody things.
+Ugly damn things.)

 We’ve probably looked forward to retirement, the day we can hang up our stethoscope or hammer.
 As we sail off into the gloom we have our retirement pot (hopefully) but it’s under constant pressure.
-One difficulty is that in our twilight years things decline physically.
+Also, in our twilight years things decline physically.
 Golf courses become longer and clubs heavier so we either bulk up or buy an electric trolley.
 Either way there’s a cost.
 In our dotage we need less food (but of better quality).
-The amount we now spend on a couple of decent steaks used to fund half a trolley-load of budget stuff which would last a fortnight.
+The amount we now spend on a couple of decent steaks used to fund half a trolley-load of budget stuff that would last a fortnight.
 Its rather a diet/cash dichotomy actually.
 All the processed crap we’ve ingested over the years has saved us a fortune, allowing us to maintain a relatively new motor car, but the chemicals in the ultra-processed pseudo-food has shortened our lifespan.
-Perhaps this nutritional mantra, dished up by a canny establishment, is a way to kill us more efficiently enabling us to lessen the ‘longevity burden’ on our various Arcadias.
-Blimey, what a thought.
+Perhaps this nutritional mantra, dished up by a canny establishment, is a way to kill us more efficiently - enabling us to lessen the ‘longevity burden’ on our various Arcadias.
+Blimey.

 As we progress down the avenue of age we have a job hearing the bingo caller and if we do manage to tune our hearing aids to the correct frequency we have the devil’s own job keeping up with the onslaught of numbers.
-This is bad for the self-esteem and mental health.
+Bad for the self-esteem and mental health.
 Consequently, an innocent hour or two in the company of ‘two fat ladies’ inadvertently leads to a visit to a hearing-aid specialist and a psychotherapist for psychological ‘re-centering.’
 More drain on the resources.
-(Can I say two fat ladies these days?
+(Not sure I can say Two Fat Ladies these days?
 Tough, I have.
 For those that don’t know, it’s the symbolic representation of the number 88.
 Which, coincidentally, is also the weight in kilos of your average bingo player.)
 Another conundrum - by the time we can afford that smart little sports car we’ve always dreamed of, we can’t get in it because we can’t bend down low enough!
 At least without the unseemly expulsion of various gases.
-Besides we probably need to spend the money allocted to the car on a new shed to store all the vitamins and potions required to keep us running (or shuffling) smoothly.
+Besides we probably need to spend the car money on a new shed to store all the vitamins and potions required to keep us running (or shuffling) smoothly.